tsteward/www.sallyanthonytaylor.com/index.md

 ---
 title: "In Memory of Sally Anthony Taylor"
-notitle: "true"
+subtitle: "Remembering Sally and Connecting with the Family"
 ---

-Remembering Sally and Connecting with the Family

 Sally Anthony Taylor peacefully passed from her earthly-home in Ames, IA to her heavenly-home on June 5, 2020--culminating a wonderful and rich lifetime of experiences.
 A Memorial Service will be held for Sally at the Heartland Baptist Church in Ames on June 19th at 2 pm.